 Guided tours to Lovcen National Park and Lake Skadar

 We splurged on a private tour and absolutely loved our day trip to Mount Lovcen and Lake Skadar!
-Luka navigated the narrow mountainous roads safely, and stopped umpteen times so I could take yet another set of photos.
-He is knowledgeable and personable and you will enjoy this day tour with him.
-(This is not a sponsored link or compensated in any way.
-We just had such a wonderful time that I want to share!)
+Our driver and guide for the day navigated the narrow mountainous roads safely, and stopped umpteen times so I could take yet another set of photos.

 Where to stay in Kotor